Mariyka-soul/Sushi-Website/README.md

 # Sushi Website Template

 ## Description:
-This project is a sleek and modern website template for a sushi restaurant, crafted with HTML, CSS, and JavaScript.
+This project is a modern website template for a sushi restaurant, crafted with HTML, CSS, and JavaScript.
 The template not only provides a visually appealing showcase for your restaurant but also incorporates a dynamic theme-switching feature, allowing users to seamlessly toggle between light and dark themes for an enhanced user experience.

 **Features:**
 1. **Responsive Design:** The template is built with a responsive layout, ensuring optimal viewing on various devices, including desktops, tablets, and smartphones.